10 Best Laptops for Architecture ( 2024 BIM Software )

 Rendering: Cores

-For most architects, workstation GPUs are pretty much useless.
-They really offer nothing new.
-Gaming GPUs (the ones I’ve listed and talked about so far) still have the same features : CUDA cores, vRAM, approx. same speed, etc.
+They offer no advantage over gaming GPUs (the ones I’ve listed and talked about so far) which still have the same features : CUDA cores, vRAM, same speed (or even higher), etc.

 Workstation GPUs are said to have ‘special’ plugins to make rendering & working with 3D CAD Software much smoother but they just work as good as any gaming GPU especially when you don’t deal with extremely complex models.